rafaprests/mobilerobotics/README.md

 $ docker ps
 ```

-- a new terminal can be connected to a container with ID using
+- a new terminal can be connected to a container with ID using:
 ```bash
 $ docker exec -it <id of container> bash
 ```